CEO Robin Jung tells why Pearl Abyss bought Eve Online maker

 GamesBeat: Black Desert Online Remastered has done well.
 What explains how well it has done at getting players to return and attract new players?

-RJ: Black Desert: Remastered is really an extension of what our team does every day — to continue improving what we built yesterday.
+Jung: Black Desert: Remastered is really an extension of what our team does every day — to continue improving what we built yesterday.
 The remaster honed in on the game’s graphics and audio to give players an even more immersive and lifelike experience.

 For the graphics, it was all about applying the latest technologies and methods to emulate what the naked eye sees in real life, in terms of lighting, shadows, expressing textures and more.
 We added and upgraded the majority of our graphics with new techniques, such as physically based rendering, advanced post-processing, image-based lighting, etc.